Available: MTU Kerry Campus - Mondays to Wednesdays (academic term only)

-Christina Boland is the Third Level Traveller Access Officer for Mature Students and Star Pupils.
+Christina Boland is the Third Level Traveller Access Officer for Mature Students.
+Star Pupils and the PATH 3 Travellers in Education programme.
 Christina is from a Traveller background herself and is available to offer confidential advice and support to Traveller students in the college.

-She also works in the community to encourage Travellers to apply to IT Tralee and can be contacted on Wednesdays and Thursdays during the college term.
+Christina also works in the community to encourage Travellers to apply to MTU.

 Katie Coffey is the Third Level Traveller Access Officer for Junior Cycle students.
-Based at IT Tralee’s North Campus, Katie’s role is to promote access to third-level for Traveller students in Junior Cycle in mainstream second-level schools in Kerry.
+Katie’s role is to promote access to third-level for Traveller students in Junior Cycle in mainstream second-level schools in Kerry.
 Katie will provide information on supports that are available in the schools and in the community to help students.
-Available: Thursdays from 10:00am - 5:30pm

-The Star Pupil Programme is an access to education and work experience programme which provides information, guidance, support and summer work experience opportunities to students from the Traveller community who are in senior cycle in a mainstream second-level school in County Kerry.
+Star Pupil is an interagency programme promoting access to education and work experience which provides information, guidance, support and summer work experience opportunities to students from the Traveller community who are in senior cycle in a mainstream second-level school in County Kerry.